blueyed/rxvt-unicode/README.md

 information to stderr, from where rxvt-unicode was started from.
 It is recommended to enable it to get a feeling about what is going on.

+`--enable-wcwidthpreload` can be used to automatically set `LD_PRELOAD` for the rxvt-unicode client.

 See README.configure for the general/other options.

 A PKGBUILD for Arch is available at: